 Note: First Street will be divided into three contiguous sections, allowing strollers to walk specific sections or the entire street.

-Part 1– 9:00 AM Tour starts at corner of First and Lincoln.
+Part 1 — 9:00 AM Tour starts at corner of First and Lincoln.

-Docent: Chris Holt, Architect, Artist, and Woodland Planning Commissioner
+Docent: Chris Holt, Architect and Artist

-Part 2—10:15 AM Tour starts at First and Cross streets in front of Gable Mansion
+Part 2 — 10:15 AM Tour starts at First and Cross streets in front of Gable Mansion.

 Docent: Mary Aulman, Yolo County Historical Society & Stroll Committee

-Part 3—11:15 AM Tour starts at First and Pendegast streets.
+Part 3 — 11:15 AM Tour starts at First and Pendegast streets.

 This shady tour winds its way along Pendegast Street lined with beautiful houses from the early 1900s.
 There are lovely gardens and ancient oaks, representative of Woodland from a century ago.
 Architect Chris Campbell has assisted many Woodland historic homeowners with renovating their houses, including her own house within this neighborhood, and has unique stories to share.
 Stroll by a historic school site that began with Oak Street School in 1889 and continues today as Dingle School, originally built in 1924 as Woodland Grammar School.
 An ancient oak on campus is now designated a city landmark.
 There is a colorful mural by renowned artist, Malaquias Montoya and his UC Davis students, on the multipurpose building.
-Dingle’s landscape will get a big makeover in 2025 through the Cool Schools Yolo project adding lots more trees, shade, and outdoor learning areas, which will be explained on this tour.
-The Dingle neighborhood features many fine examples of bungalows from the 1910-20 period.
+Dingle’s landscape is getting a big makeover through the Cool Schools Yolo project adding lots more trees, shade, and outdoor learning areas, which will be explained on this tour.
+The Dingle neighborhood features many fine examples of bungalows from the 1910–20 period.
 Strollers will also visit City Park, Woodland’s oldest public park c1910, and enjoy the shade and beauty of the valley oak planted in 1916 by the Woodland Shakespeare Club, California’s oldest continuous women’s literature club, founded in 1885.

-10 AM Tour starts at N/W corner of Pendegast and College streets.
+Location: N/W corner of Pendegast and College streets

 Docent: Chris Campbell, Architect